askomics/flaskomics/docs/index.md

     - [Command-line interface](cli.md): A python-based CLI for interacting with AskOmics
     - [Build an RDF abstraction](abstraction.md): Learn how to build an RDF abstraction for RDF data
     - [Perform federated queries](federation.md): How to query your own data with external resources
+    - [Link your data to ontologies](ontologies.md): How to connect add ontologies to AskOmics, and connect your data
     - [Use AskOmics with Galaxy](galaxy.md): How to connect AskOmics with your Galaxy history
 <br /><br />